nodesphere/website/src/content/about.md

 ## Open Graph

-Everything in Nodesphere is a graph, and graph databases

-- storage layer: interplanetary file system - permanent storage
+- Storage layer: interplanetary file system - permanent storage
-- Personal graph server: graph database - cash of data currently in use by an individual or organization
+- Personal graph server: graph database - cache of data currently in use by an individual or organization
-- visualization layer: allows filtering sensemaking and visual navigation of data
+- Visualization layer: allows filtering, sensemaking and visual navigation of data